kecsap/tensorflow_cpp_packaging/README.md

 ### Dependencies for the latest CUDA packages

-You must install CUDA 10.1 from the official Nvidia repositories.
-Other configuration is not supported.
+You must install CUDA 10.1 from the official Nvidia repositories and Bazel 0.21.0 for Tensorflow.
+Other configurations are not supported.

 ### Dependencies for Raspberry Pi packages